-Turning to hospitalization measures, the estimated β coefficient in Column 3 of Table 1 indicates a post-1972 gradient in the probability of hospital admission for black men of -2.39 per 1000 kilometers of proximity to Tuskegee.
-When we estimate the same result for an all-black sample (Column 7), the estimate is attenuated somewhat (a point estimate of -1.68) but remains statistically significant.
-These results indicate a post-Tuskegee disclosure impact on the likelihood that black men received acute medical care, and the estimated impact for men in Illinois is a reduction of between 33 and 43% of the sample mean while black men in Alabama are estimated to have reduced hospital admission rates by 47-62%.
+Turning to hospitalization measures, the estimated $\beta$ coefficient in Column 3 of Table 1 indicates a post-1972 gradient in the probability of hospital admission for black men of -2.5 percentage points per 1000 kilometers of proximity to Tuskegee.
+When we estimate the same result for an all-black sample (Column 7), the estimate is attenuated somewhat (a point estimate of -1.7) but remains statistically significant.
+These results indicate a post-Tuskegee disclosure impact on the likelihood that black men received acute medical care, and the estimated impact for men in Illinois is a reduction of between 33 and 45% of the sample mean while black men in Alabama are estimated to have reduced hospital admission rates by 47 - 62%.
 Although hospital admission rates went down, black men appeared to be have more advanced illness on presentation as reflected in longer hospital stays conditional on admission.
 Columns 4 and 8 imply that a black male admitted to the hospital experienced an increase in duration of stay of about one-half a night per 1000 kilometers of proximity to Tuskegee.
 These estimates are large and are likely the result of two reinforcing effects.
 First, the sample of black men admitted to the hospital is likely to be negatively selected given the overall reduction in hospital admissions.
-Second, the reduction in primary care utilization documented in Columns 1-2 and Columns 5-6 likely led to more serious or advanced conditions at the time of presentation to the hospital in addition to the overall negative selection.
+Second, the reduction in primary care utilization documented in Columns 1-2 and Columns 5-6 likely led to more serious or advanced conditions at the time of presentation.

-In Appendix Table 5, we estimate this baseline equation on another healthcare utilization outcome less likely to have been affected by the Tuskegee disclosure: dental visits over the last 12 months.
+In Appendix Table 2, we estimate this baseline equation on another healthcare utilization outcome less likely to have been affected by the Tuskegee disclosure: dental visits over the last 12 months.
 This outcome is available for a slightly truncated period of time (1969-1975), and shows black men in closer proximity to Tuskegee, Alabama are slightly more likely to visit the dentist after 1972.
-This result is marginally statistically significant in some specifications, and it provides suggestive evidence that racial gaps in other forms of care stabilized or even converged after 1972 and that relative avoidance was specific to institutions most reminiscent of the Tuskegee study.
+This result provides suggestive evidence that racial gaps in other forms of care stabilized or even converged after 1972 and that relative avoidance was specific to institutions most reminiscent of the Tuskegee study.

-The NHIS data are rich, and we can use additional information about men in the sample to explore heterogeneous effects in the utilization effects documented in Table 1.For now, we turn to the mortality data to estimate treatment effects akin to the utilization impacts in Table 1.
+The NHIS data are rich, and we can use additional information about men in the sample to explore heterogeneous effects in the utilization effects documented in Table 1.
+For now, we turn to the mortality data to estimate treatment effects akin to the utilization impacts in Table 1.